 The history of Germany in the post-war period, especially with regard to coping with the consequences of the war, the processes of civic and political reappraisal of the genocides after the end of World War II in Germany (keyword: reparation policy) will also be examined.

-The project is designed as a multi-year program with four funding priorities: In the first phase in 2021, exemplary projects of nationwide significance and European dimension will initially be funded.
+The project is designed as a multi-year program with four funding priorities: In the first phase in 2021, exemplary projects of nationwide significance and European dimension were initially funded.
 Based on this, program lines will be developed in a planned second funding period to be implemented between 2022-2024.

-Goal: Remembrance 4.0 - Enable exemplary new digital tools and formats for contemporary Holocaust Education by the targeted funding of nationwide cooperation between historians, educators, and civic tech stakeholders.
-The aim is to reach increasingly tech-savvy target groups.
+Exemplary digital tools and formats for contemporary education enable Remembrance 4.0 – in nationwide cooperation between historians, educators, and civic tech stakeholders.

-Goal: Enable knowledge transfer and intervention competencies to relevant professional groups in Germany in the form of qualification offers.
-These offers are understood as lifelong learning activities to enhance skills, knowledge and/or competences regarding personal, civic and/or job-related perspectives regarding to National Socialist injustice.
-They enable and empower students to recognize historically grounded contexts, to acquire relevant systematic historical knowledge and historical awareness, and to promote value-based action in the present.
+Qualification offers enable knowledge transfer and intervention competencies for relevant professional groups in Germany.
+They are understood as lifelong learning activities that enable people to recognize historically grounded contexts, acquire systematic historical awareness and promote value-based action in the present.